-The Department of Physics and Astronomy at Millikin University was staffed for the 2016-2017 AY by one full-time Associate Professors, Casey Watson (chair), and Visiting Assistant Professor, Robert Chamberlain.
+The Department of Physics and Astronomy at Millikin University was staffed for AY 17-18 by one full-time Associate Professor, Casey Watson (chair), in the fall and by two full-time faculty: Casey Watson and Assistant Professor, Mahua Biswas, in the spring.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.

-The number of physics majors has remained fairly steady over the past three years. during AY 2016-2017 we had 13 physics majors and graduated two students: Zechariah Miller and Ben Woodall.
-Zech is working as an engineer in Memphis, TN, and Ben is doing software design in Chicago.
-In Fall 2017, we will have three senior, two junior, two sophomore, and six freshmen physics majors.
+The number of physics majors has remained fairly steady over the past three years. during AY 2017-2018 we had 13 physics majors and graduated two students: Hunter Somers and Andrea West.
+Andrea is working for ADM in Decatur, IL.
+In Fall 2018, we will have two seniors, one junior, seven sophomores, and four freshmen physics majors.

 Most of the students in our Physics or Astronomy courses are not physics majors, but are instead part of the department's extensive service to the University.
 (Typically at least 100 non-major students enroll in our introductory physics and astronomy courses each semester).
-In addition, because of our excellent astronomical facilities, the department serves the community by offering regular public viewings at the Requarth Observatory, as well as numerous public lectures to local groups, such as grade school, middle school, and high school students, Boy Scout troops, Girl Scout troops, and professionals from the Decatur area.
+In addition, because of our excellent astronomical facilities, the department serves the community by offering regular public viewings at the Requarth Observatory, as well as numerous public lectures/events for local groups, such as grade school, middle school, and high school students, Boy Scout troops, Girl Scout troops, and professionals from the Decatur area.

-Research tells us that successful physicists must acquire more than just problem-solving and experimental skills to be successful - they must also be good communicators (both orally and in writing) and be able to work as part of a team.
+Research tells us that successful physicists must acquire more than just problem-solving and experimental skills to be successful.
+They must also be good communicators (both orally and in writing) and be able to work as part of a team.
 Throughout our curriculum, our students are expected to develop all of these skills, eventually culminating in a professional-level performance during their Senior Research project(s) and the final presentations on their findings.
-In 2016-17, our students demonstrated what they had learned in a variety of ways.
-Six students (Takunda Jakachira, Zech Miller, Whitley Sapp, Hunter Somers, Andrea West, and Ben Woodall), including both of our graduating seniors, presented their research at both the 2017 March Meeting of the American Physical Society in New Orleans, LA - a national stage attended by thousands of physicists - and at the Millikin Undergraduate Poster Symposium, part of Millikin's Celebrations of Scholarship.
-Hunter Somers and multiple business majors also presented their BluSolar research on the cryogenic treatment and improved performance of monocrystalline silicon solar cells at the Startup World Cup in Silicon Valley and at the CleanTech University Prize Competition in Chicago, both in February 2017.
+During AY 17-18, our students demonstrated what they had learned in a variety of ways.
+Seven students (Justin Craig, Takunda Jakachira, Nawaj KC, Whitley Sapp, Connor Sphar, Hunter Somers, Andrea West), including both of our graduating seniors, presented their research at both the 2018 March and April Meetings of the American Physical Society in Los Angeles and Columbus, OH, respectively - national stages attended by thousands of physicists - and at the Millikin Undergraduate Poster Symposium, part of Millikin's Celebrations of Scholarship.
+Hunter Somers also presented C2E research on the conversion of carbon dioxide to ethanol at the TCU Values and Ventures Competition in Fort Worth, TX, in April 2018.